haswellr/CritterDB/README.md

 Any help on the project is much appreciated.
 The goal is for CritterDB to be reliable, easy to use, and feature-rich, and that will be best achieved with the help of all the strong developers in the role playing community.

 If do you want to help out with CritterDB, getting started is easy.
 The site runs on NodeJS with Angular 1 on the front end and a Mongo database.
+[Angular Material](https://github.com/angular/material) is used as a UI framework for the front end.
 CritterDB uses npm to manage back-end packages, and grunt to handle pre-deployment tasks such as code minification and compilation.
 Use the following instructions to set up a local development environment for CritterDB:

 #### Install Prerequisites